Policies Detailed on this Page

 Your privacy and ours have equal importance in our eyes.
 Thus, we will protect your privacy as if it is our own and treat your information accordingly.
 We will not share, rent, lease, sell, or in any way divulge your data.
 We find this is a simple, yet effective policy.
 On this site we give your browser cookies to track your preferences and whatnot, and we can see what pages you visit, but we do not see identifying information.
 Honestly, we have better things to do than to track your every move.
 That said, if booking, registering for an event, subscribing, or emailing, we may retain your contact info so as to communicate with you in the future (to which you may opt out).

-When renting gear from us such as our “Ready Packs” or Specialty Gear like ice axes, for example, or when renting gear from third parties by way of our convenient pick-up service (a surcharge of $40 plus rental fees applies), you will have an opportunity to purchase gear insurance for the low price of $10 per person, per day for our “Standard Ready Pack,” $20 per person, per day for our “Alpine Ready Pack,” and $30 for our “Backpacking Ready Pack.”
+When renting gear from us such as our “Ready Packs” or Specialty Gear like ice axes, for example, or when renting gear from third parties by way of our convenient pick-up service (a surcharge of $40 plus rental fees applies), you will have an opportunity to purchase gear insurance for the low price of $10 per person, per day for our “Standard Ready Pack,” $20 per person, per day for our “Alpine Ready Pack,” and $30 per night for our “Backpacking Ready Pack.”

 These are nominal insurance fees for the hundreds of dollars worth of top-quality gear we will entrust to you.